-When your loved one passes away, the process of handling your loved ones assets and debts begins with Probate.
+When your loved one passes away, the process of handling the assets and debts of your loved one begins with Probate.
 Probate is the process by which a deceased person's estate is divided, bills paid and distributed to his or her heirs or beneficiaries.
 This process is started by a qualified person being made the executor or administrator of the estate.
 In cases in which there is a will, this person is named to serve as the executor.

 THESE ISSUES CAN BE COMPLEX AND CONFUSING DURING THIS DIFFICULT TIME.
-Let the attorneys at LaCourse Law help you navigate these important matter with you.
+Let the attorneys at LaCourse Law help you navigate these important matters with you.

 In Cases With No Will: